Mazda F engine: F2T

 The F2T is a turbocharged version of the F2 equipped with an IHI-supplied RHB5 VJ11 turbocharger and an air-to-air intercooler.
 Internally the engine retains its bore and stroke of 86x94 mm, but has a lower compression ratio of 7.8:1.
-It produces 145 hp at 4300 rpm and 190 lbft.
-It is rumored that this figure was produced at the drive wheels, as this engine was suspected to be under-rated.
-However Mazda had only ever quoted these figures as SAE Net and DIN which are crankshaft rating standards, as required by law in the countries where the cars were sold.
-Due to the increased torque output, Mazda was forced to increase the strength of the transmission for the F2T, producing the H-type, the strongest FWD gearbox Mazda produced at the time.
+It produces 145 hp at 4300 rpm and 190 lbft, using the SAE Net rating standards.
+Due to the increased torque output, Mazda was forced to increase the strength of the transmission for the F2T.
+Mazda developed the H-type transmission, their strongest gearbox yet for front wheel drive applications.